 Brann’s Spartan career has been celebrated since she debuted in November 2016.
 She opened the RUT camp the year before and quickly realized that as other Spartan racers flocked to her training gym, she needed to begin competing herself so she could experience first-hand what the courses demanded of the athletes at the starting line.

 She took to the courses naturally and steadily rose up Spartan’s rankings.
-Earlier this year, she signed on with the Spartan Pro team, an impressive collection of the sport’s hard-charging, elite racers launched in 2018.
+Last year, she signed on with the Spartan Pro team, an impressive collection of the sport’s hard-charging, elite racers launched in 2018.

 Throughout that time, however, Brann’s sexuality was rarely a discussion topic.
 In fact, upon joining the Spartan community as an amateur in 2016 she was perhaps most drawn to the sport’s collection of diverse personalities and backgrounds all connected to a common goal, regardless of sexual orientation.